AI Development Workflow

-tfplan2md is developed using a multi-agent AI workflow where specialized agents handle different phases of the development lifecycle
+tfplan2md is developed using a multi-agent AI workflow where specialized agents handle different phases of the development lifecycle.

 This project uses an agent-based workflow for feature development, inspired by best practices from GitHub Copilot agents and modern software engineering principles.
 Each agent is a specialized AI assistant with a clear responsibility in the development process.